BhumikaVaghasiya06/Bhumika-NHSBSA/README.md

 - ✅ Introduce accessibility checks using Axe or Lighthouse
 - ✅ Extend with API-level validations (if APIs are exposed)
 - ✅ Dockerize test execution for container-based pipelines
-- ✅ Generate dynamic test data using Faker
+- ✅ Generate dynamic test data by reading from CSV or Excel files for flexible and maintainable test inputs
 - ✅ Add retry mechanism for flaky steps
 - ✅ Integrate with Allure for rich test reporting
 - ✅ Enable test result email notifications after execution
+- ✅ Use AWS S3 bucket to securely store and manage test execution reports for easy access and archival

 ---